leo/muffin.github.io/guide/get-started.md

 mongod
 ```

-After that, simply use our neat Yeoman generator (which you've already installed previously) to generate a new boilerplate within the current directory:
+After that, simply use our neat command line interface (which you've already installed previously) to generate a new boilerplate within the current directory:

 ```
 muffin new